ManageIQ/guides/developer_setup/plugins.md

 ### Running tests

 To run the tests for a plugin, we need an application context.
-Usually rails expects a dummy rails app.
-But because our plugins are only for manageiq, we run the tests inside the manageiq app.
-Therefore we need a checkout of manageiq at `spec/manageiq`.
+Usually Rails expects a dummy Rails app.
+But because our plugins are only for ManageIQ, we run the tests inside the ManageIQ app.
+Therefore we need a checkout of ManageIQ at `spec/manageiq`.
 The database used for tests is the same as for the core app.
 Keep that in mind when developing a feature that requires database migrations.